rokzidarn/SIATestApp/README.md

 + open project in your IDE (IntelliJ)
 + connect to database, run file found in "/src/main/java/com/example/test/TestApplication.java"
 + backend available at localhost:8080, frontend at localhost:3000
++ OAuth2 and Microservices projects added as zip files